montenwav/interval_randomizer/README.md

 npm run dev
 ```

-##Contribution
+## Contribution
-Open to any kind of contributors
+Open to any kind of contributions